How to Stop Crochet From Twisting: 5 Essential Beginner Tips

 Why Does Crochet Twist?
 Understanding the Root Cause

-Before we dive into fixes, it helps to know why crochet twists in the first place.
+Before we get into fixes, it helps to know why crochet twists in the first place.
 When you chain your foundation row, each chain stitch naturally has a front and a back.
 If you accidentally flip or rotate the chain before working your first row of stitches, the entire foundation will twist.
 This twist then carries through every subsequent row, creating a spiraling effect that no amount of blocking can fully correct.

 Another major cause is working into only the top loop of each chain instead of going under both loops or using the back bump.
 This creates an asymmetrical base that leans and curls as you add more rows.
-If you are also wondering why is my crochet curling, the root causes overlap — tension, hook size, and foundation technique all play a role.
+If you are also wondering why is my crochet curling, the root causes overlap, tension, hook size, and foundation technique all play a role.

 Flip Your Foundation Chain and Work Into the Back Bumps

 This is the number one fix for a twisted foundation chain.
 After you finish chaining, flip the entire chain over so the back side faces you.
-You will see a series of small bumps running along the back — these are the back bumps of each chain stitch.
+You will see a series of small bumps running along the back, these are the back bumps of each chain stitch.
 Insert your hook under each bump instead of under the front loops.

 Practice this flip on a small swatch first.
 Chain 20 stitches, flip the chain, and work single crochet into each back bump.
-Compare the result to a swatch where you worked into the top loops — the difference in flatness and straightness is immediately visible.
+Compare the result to a swatch where you worked into the top loops, the difference in flatness and straightness is immediately visible.
 For more help with tension, check out our guide on how to fix crochet tension.

-Keep Your Hook Facing the Same Direction
+How Do You Keep Your Hook Facing the Same Direction?

 Many beginners accidentally rotate their hook while pulling through loops, especially when working with an ergonomic or tapered hook.
 If your hook flips between stitches, the yarn wraps differently each time, which creates subtle twists that compound over rows.
-Pay attention to the flat part of your hook head — it should always face the same direction relative to your work.
+Pay attention to the flat part of your hook head, it should always face the same direction relative to your work.

 Relax Your Tension and Let Yarn Flow Naturally